MANUALS: FALL GOLF

 Reporting of Statistics

-In addition, final stats need to be entered at the conclusion of your regular season and after the District and the State Meet.
-The penalty for failure to report on time is as follows:
+In addition, final stats need to be entered at the conclusion of your regular season and after the District and State Meet.

 Cell Phones For Scoring & As Rangefinders